Estimate Time6 min

 What is a good credit score to rent an apartment?

 Unlike mortgage lending, there's no industry-wide standard for the minimum credit score to rent an apartment.
-Generally, landlords and rental agencies prefer to see rental applicants with a credit score of 600 to 700.
-A 2020 RentCafe survey of 5 million renters found that the average VantageScore credit score for renters nationwide is 638.3
+Generally, landlords and rental agencies tend to look more favorably on applicants with scores in the 700s.
+A 2020 RentCafe survey of 5 million renters found that the average VantageScore credit score for renters nationwide is 638.3 Renters whose scores fall below this may be asked to come up with larger deposits, a cosigner, or even prepaid rent to mitigate potential risk, while those with higher scores can expect to face less scrutiny.4

 What is a good credit score to buy a car?

-Just like with renting apartments, there isn't a universally agreed upon minimum to buy a car, but Car and Driver says that you need a score of about 600 to get a new car loan.4 Still, the average VantageScore for a car buyer with a loan is 729, according to a 2022 Experian report.5
+Just like with renting apartments, there isn't a universally agreed upon minimum to buy a car, but Car and Driver says that you need a score of about 600 to get a new car loan.5 Still, the average VantageScore for a car buyer with a loan is 745, according to a 2024 Experian report.6

 Spend and earn at the same time